Henry12116/hackee-dispatch/README.md

 	TriggerServerEvent('dispatch:stopDispatch', {'Ballas'})
 end)
 ```
 This event takes a table of `Names`.
 These names should correspond with the names inside your `Config`.
-This will stop a particular dispatch from spawning any NPCs.
+What this does is essentially stop an area from listeining for triggering events, so NPCs won't spawn.

 ## Configuration
 `Config.DebugMode` - Show aoe markers or not.